Foreclosure Service in Florida

 If you fail to file a valid response to the complaint, all allegations within it will be considered true, and the court will enter a default against you.
 Once default is entered, it is difficult to stop the foreclosure process.
 This is why it is critical that you seek the services of a knowledgeable foreclosure attorney who can review your case and assert any defenses or legal claims on your behalf to try and stop the foreclosure.

-In Florida, mortgage holders are required to go to court to initiate a foreclosure.
+In Florida, mortgage loan holders are required to go to court to initiate a foreclosure because of the amount due from missed payment on the foreclosing party.
 This means that you will have an opportunity to present to a court any defenses and objections to the bank’s attempts to foreclose on your home.
-Depending on the facts and circumstances of your case, there may be reasons that could lead the court to delay or stop a foreclosure of your home.
+Depending on the facts and circumstances of your case, loan documents, etc., there may be reasons and special protections that could lead the court to delay or stop a foreclosure of your home.

-Some of the more common defenses to foreclosure that our attorneys have frequently argued include:
+Some of the more common foreclosure defense strategies that our lawyers have frequently argued include:

 - Foreclosure filing based on false or inaccurate information